 Many industries are evolving at a rapid pace and the food sector is no exception.
 What we eat, where we eat, and how we eat is subject to quickly changing trends and technology.
 While a delicious meal is always a memorable one, companies are now more focussed than ever on giving diners a great experience that goes beyond the food; whether that be designing an Instagrammable restaurant or an app that swiftly delivers takeaways.
-Here are some of the more interesting developments we’ve seen in food over the last year.
+Here are some of the more interesting developments we’ve seen in food.

 Food courts once had a reputation for being nothing more than an unglamorous pit stop in shopping centres – a place where tired shoppers could get off their feet for an hour and fuel up on fast food.
 Now, after a bit of a makeover, they’re exciting dining destinations where visitors are spoilt for choice.
 Interiors feel more like quality restaurants and vendors and menus are carefully curated.
 The food court at Emporium Melbourne raised eyebrows at its opening in 2014, featuring multiple independent outlets and taking inspiration from luxury Asian food courts.
 Two years later, $160 million development The Kitchens opened on the Gold Coast, a food court with 40 outlets featuring open kitchens offering food tastings, workshops, and masterclasses.
 Now, diners going to the likes of Ichiba or Eataly see it as a good way to spend their time.